Questions about HelloPrenup

 Nothing in law is iron clad, whether you use an attorney to draft the document or not.
 However, a prenuptial agreement that you make online is likely to be enforceable if you follow the right steps.

 HelloPrenup was developed by a divorce attorney.
-We currently only create prenuptial agreements for couples in the states of Pennsylvania, New Jersey, New York, Illinois and Massachusetts.
 As stated before, nothing is bulletproof- even if you hire an attorney.
 Your goal should be to increase your chances of enforcement to the fullest extent possible.
 Want an attorney, too?
 Many couples use HelloPrenup as a way to create a comprehensive draft of their prenuptial agreement, before bringing it to an attorney for advice, review, or revision.
 And, because you will have a full draft, using HelloPrenup should keep your total cost down!

 If you have any questions regarding the enforceability of your prenup or if you want counsel to review and advise, feel free to take your prenuptial agreement to an attorney near you.